elenaterenzi/mdw-dataops/README.md

 This repository contains numerous code samples and artifacts on how to apply DevOps principles to data pipelines built according to the [Modern Data Warehouse (MDW)](https://azure.microsoft.com/en-au/solutions/architecture/modern-data-warehouse/) architectural pattern on [Microsoft Azure](https://azure.microsoft.com/en-au/).

 The samples are either focused on a single azure service or showcases an end to end data pipeline solution built according to the MDW pattern.
-Each sample contains code and artifacts relating to:
+Each sample contains code and artifacts relating to:ˇ１

 - Build and Release Pipelines (CI/CD)
 - Testing